 MAIN MICROGEAR 2-IN-1 CHESS & CHECKERS GAME CHARACTERISTICS

 Excerpts taken from the MicroGear 2-in-1 Electronic Chess & Checkers box

 MORE ABOUT MICROGEAR 2-IN-1 CHESS & CHECKERS ELECTRONIC CHESS COMPUTER

-Ron Nelson reported that in 1999 he spent 9 months in developing a new 4 Bit chess program which became the foundation for many future Excalibur models as well as its continued use by Excalibur’s successor EB Electronics.
+Ron Nelson spent 9 months developing a new 4 Bit chess program which became the foundation for many future Excalibur models as well as its continued use by Excalibur's successor EB Electronics.
 The first 4 Bit Model 375 Excalibur LCD Chess was launched in the year 2000.
-This program can also be found inside many chess computer models sold by other companies such as Radio Shack & MicroGear.
+This program can also be found inside many chess computer models sold by other companies such as Radio Shack and MicroGear.